 To start quickly experimenting with it without a build system, you can use the CLI.

 The template engines that inspired Acutis are all great software, and you will be served very well by them.
 So why use this?

 I created Acutis because there were specific language features I wanted.
 I was inspired by the functional, component-based, composable design in React as well as the pattern-matching abilities in ReScript (and OCaml, Reason, and all of the other languages in that family).
 You’ll get the most out of using Acutis if you want to experiment with something different.
-Be prepared to get your hands dirty to fit it into your existing build system.

 What state is it in?

 Acutis is young software.
 In the “make it work, make it right, make it fast” order, it’s just at the end of the “make it work” stage.
 So far, I’m the only person who uses it who I know of, and it’s far from battle tested.

 Also, I haven’t developed any editor tooling for it yet.

 Acutis is available through npm.
 You can install it locally for a project:

 npm install acutis-lang

 If you’re using it in a ReScript project, then add it to the dependencies in